 Customer retention is the biggest reason to generate surveys on a regular basis.
 It will determine if your customer is happy with the products or services you are delivering before you lose their business.
 A happy customer is a returning customer.
 Customer satisfaction is the best indicator of how likely a customer will make a purchase in the future.

 It Can Help Improve a Product or Service

 It allows you the opportunity to listen to your customers and create a product or service that they actually want to buy.
 Ideally, all companies want to excel at fulfilling their customers’ expectations and needs.

 It Can Create Insight for a Better Customer Experience

 In order to create an amazing customer experience, you need to simply ask your customers what it was about that experience that they found memorable.
-Hopefully, their experience is better than your competitors so that they will ultimately remain loyal.
-It is much easier to retain existing customers than winning new business.
+Hopefully, their experience is better than your competitor’s so that they will ultimately remain loyal.
+It is much easier to retain existing customers than to win new business.
 This is your opportunity to stand out from your competition.
 By keeping your customers happy the possibility of generating future referrals is much more likely.